haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

   2. Encryption in transit
 - **Encryption at rest**
   - At rest = data stored on a physical medium
-  - Ensures data is unreader without the keys and secrets needed to decrypt it
+  - Ensures data is unreadable without the keys and secrets needed to decrypt it
   - The actual data encrypted could vary in its content, usage, and importance etc.
 - **Encryption in transit**
   - Data in transit = data actively moving from one location to another, such as across internet or through private network.